-Boots & Beer Walking Weekender Egton Bridge, North York Moors
+Boots & Beer Walking Adventure Levisham, North York Moors

 Mark Reid has written two books about the North York Moors, including The Inn Way… to the North York Moors, and so knows the village and the surrounding countryside like the back of his hand.

-Friday evening (9pm) – Meet at the Horseshoe Hotel at Egton Bridge for our ‘icebreaker’ pub evening, where you can relax, socialise and meet your fellow walkers, choose your level of walk for Saturday and Sunday.
-Friday and/or Saturday evening meals will be pre-ordered before the weekend.
+Sunday evening (9pm) – Meet at the Horseshoe Inn at Levisham for our ‘icebreaker’ pub evening, where you can relax, socialise and meet your fellow walkers, choose your level of walk for the following day.
+Evening meals will be pre-ordered before the event.
 These meals are optional and are not included in the price.

-Arriving early on Friday?
-Your guides (Mark & Graeme) will be eating at the pub at 7:30pm on Friday evening – you are most welcome to join us for a meal; just let us know so we can add you to our table.
+Arriving early on Sunday?
+Your guides will be eating at the pub at 7:30pm on Sunday evening – you are most welcome to join us for a meal; just let us know so we can add you to our table.

-Saturday evening (7:45pm) – Meal at Horseshoe Hotel (optional), followed by a fantastic Pub Quiz Night with Mark Reid as your quizmaster!
+Monday evening (7:45pm) – Meal at Horseshoe Inn (optional), followed by a fantastic Pub Quiz Night with Mark Reid as your quizmaster!
 Prizes for the winning team.

-There will be a choice of adventurous or leisurely guided walks on Saturday and Sunday, with Mark Reid and Graeme Tiffany (who have exceptional local knowledge).
-The precise routes will be determined just before the weekend, taking into consideration weather conditions etc. You will be able to sign up for your chosen walk at the Friday evening ‘icebreaker’, where you will also be able to discuss the walks with Mark Reid.
+There will be a choice of adventurous or leisurely guided walks on Monday and Tuesday, with Mark Reid and Richard Tarran (who have exceptional local knowledge).
+The precise routes will be determined just before the event, taking into consideration weather conditions etc. You will be able to sign up for your chosen walk at the evening ‘icebreaker’, where you will also be able to discuss the walks with Mark Reid.

-Saturday (9:30am) – choice of adventurous or leisurely walks, with routes across the surrounding dales, moors and hills.
-Routes will take in the villages of Grosmont, Goathland, Glaisdale and Lealholm, as well as the North Yorkshire Moors Railway (steam-hauled), and also the valleys of the Murk Esk, Great Fryup Dale and Eskdale.
+Monday (9:30am) – choice of adventurous or leisurely walks, with routes across the surrounding dales, moors and hills.
+Routes will take in Levisham Moor, Hole of Horcum, Newton Dale Gorge, Cropton Forest, and the villages of Goathland, Lockton and Newton-upon-Rawcliffe, as well as the North Yorkshire Moors Railway (steam-hauled).
 Return back to the pub late afternoon to recount your day’s adventures.

 Experience & fitness

 - No walking experience required.
 Full guidance will be given.A reasonable level of fitness is required as the natural environment can be demanding at times.
-All walks may include uneven ground, rough and rocky terrain, stiles, stream crossings, fields, valleys, moorland, hills, fells, mountains, pathless hillsides, paths and tracks, lanes and country roads as well as a number of ascents and descents; we may experience adverse weather conditions.
-A typical Lakeland walk!
+All walks may include uneven ground, rough and rocky terrain, stiles, stream crossings, fields, valleys, moorland, hills, pathless hillsides, paths and tracks, lanes and country roads as well as a number of ascents and descents; we may experience adverse weather conditions.
+A typical North York Moors walk!

 - We can provide full outdoor walking gear, including waterproof jackets, trousers, fleeces, rucksacks, gloves and hats.
 Please provide boots.